dancek/hannuhartikainen.fi/content/blog/keyboard-dome-repair/index.md

----
++++
-title: "Repairing a stuck rubber dome key"
+title = "Repairing a stuck rubber dome key" date = 2018-11-25T11:27:39+03:00 tags = ["maintenance"]
-date: 2018-11-25T11:27:39+03:00
-tags: ['maintenance']
-resources:
+#resources:
-- src: images/washing.jpg
+#- src: images/washing.jpg
-  title: This is a story of washing a keyboard.
+#  title: This is a story of washing a keyboard.
 I mean, repairing a keyboard.
-But I also washed it, so have a photo of my submerged keyboard.
+But I also washed it, so have a photo #of my submerged keyboard.
 No, it's not water-resistant.
-- src: images/ripped.jpg
+#- src: images/ripped.jpg
-  title: The torn silicone dome.
+#  title: The torn silicone dome.
-- src: images/open.jpg
+#- src: images/open.jpg
-  title: The inside of my keyboard.
+#  title: The inside of my keyboard.
-- src: images/stacked.jpg
+#- src: images/stacked.jpg
-  title: Another dome stacked under the original one.
+#  title: Another dome stacked under the original one.
----
++++

 {{< image "images/washing.jpg" >}}